jithinkrn/CafeManager/README.md

 The services will start as follows:

 Frontend: Accessible at http://localhost:3000
+Backend run at http://localhost:5000 (You may not be able to directlly assess it in the bowser, butaccessible from the Fronend container
 MySQL Database: Runs in the background, accessible from the API.

 ### 3. Access the Application